 Your Guide to Car Seat Requirements Illinois: Staying Safe on the Road

+In Illinois, the law is strict for a reason; every age group, every weight range, and every stage of your child’s growth comes with its own specific car seat requirement.
 Finally, children between the ages of four and eight must be in a booster seat until they reach the height of 4’9″ or the age of nine.
 It’s essential to follow these guidelines to protect your child during every car journey.

-Illinois Car Seat Laws and Regulations:
+Illinois Car Seat Laws and Regulations

 In Illinois, car seat requirements are regulated by the state’s Child Passenger Protection Act.
 According to the law, all children under the age of 8 must be secured in an appropriate child restraint system, such as a car seat or booster seat.
 The specific type of restraint system depends on the child’s age, weight, and height.

-Child Passenger Protection Act:
+Child Passenger Protection Act

 In Illinois, the Child Passenger Protection Act outlines the car seat requirements to ensure the safety of children while traveling in vehicles.
 According to the law, children under the age of 2 must be secured in a rear-facing car seat, while children between the ages of 2 and 4 must be in a forward-facing car seat with a harness.